TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

 .. function:: issubclass(class, classinfo)

-   Return true if *class* is a subclass (direct, indirect or :term:`virtual
+   Return true if *class* is a subkundi (direct, indirect or :term:`virtual
    <abstract base class>`) of *classinfo*.
 A
-   class is considered a subclass of itself. *classinfo* may be a tuple of class objects, in which case every entry in *classinfo* will be checked.
+   kundi is considered a subkundi of itself. *classinfo* may be a tuple of class objects, in which case every entry in *classinfo* will be checked.
 In any other case, a :exc:`TypeError` exception is raised.